 Commissioners are likely to vote tomorrow, Aug.
 24, to maintain the county’s after-school program at 25-30 recreation centers.

-The program’s future was in doubt after a 4-3 vote last month to eliminate after-school care and cut staff at the vast majority of the county’s recreation centers.
+The program’s future was in doubt after a to eliminate after-school care and cut staff at the vast majority of the county’s recreation centers.

 Voting to eliminate the program were commissioners Mark Sharpe, Sandra Murman, Al Higginbotham and Kevin Beckner.
 All four cited the county’s severe budget woes as the reason for their vote but said there are viable alternatives for after-school care.
 Commissioners Ken Hagan, Les Miller and Victor Crist voted against the measure.

 Supporters of the county’s after-school program took heart from the narrow margin of that 4-3 vote, knowing they need sway only one commissioner their way to overturn the July 17 vote.

 Commissioner Lesley Miller said he has no idea how the vote will go.

 "If I could answer that I would know how to bring our troops home from Afghanistan," he said.
 "The last vote was 4-3 and there were strong arguments from those who didn't feel they could support the program.
 I just don't know how it will go."

 For after-school care supporters, it appears it may go well, with Commissioner Mark Sharpe now leaning toward a compromise that would retain the after-school program with minimum attendance requirements and stricter oversight.
 The commission will also consider keeping 25 to 30 county recreation centers staffed.

 Commissioners Sandra Murman and Kevin Beckner also appear ready to join Sharpe in voting for the compromise plan.
 In an interview with Brandon Patch last week, both said they would consider voting for the compromise plan.